 Students in a graduate degree program may transfer in no more than 25% of the total degree credit hours required to earn the degree at Thomas University, from another institution.
 Graduate program directors must approve any credit for transfer that fall within the scope of Thomas University's curriculum.
-Transfer credit may be given for those courses taken at regionally accredited post-secondary institutions.
+Transfer credit may be given for those courses taken at non-regionally accredited schools provided that the institution is accredited by a national accrediting agency that is recognized by both CHEA and USDOE.
+Students in the Division of Education must request